MattGable/ebayfinder/README.md

 KEY=<Your ebay API key>
 ```
 1a) Inserting your key via your choice of security measure (see ebay-api examples)<br />
-is currently suggested for porjects not utilizing dotenv, though eliminating this<br />
+is currently suggested for projects not utilizing dotenv, though eliminating this<br />
 dependency is planned.
 2) You also need to include ebayfinder in your code!
 ```javascript